 - The shortcomings of the chairperson are often overlooked, particularly if he or she is also the major shareholder.

 - The chairperson should receive regular feedback on what could be improved.
 Consider using a non-exec to carry out a regular appraisal.
-The non-exec can gather feedback from the whole board.
+The non-exec can carry out a 360 degree review by gathering feedback from the whole board.

 Non-execs should receive induction training